-As discussed above, the Project Site is currently developed with three buildings and smaller structures for light industrial engineering and test development operations, office operations, and fabrication and machining operations.
-Buildout of the Project would replace such uses with offices, commercial retail/restaurant uses, and event and meeting spaces.
-As such, the Project would replace the current industrial uses with non-industrial uses that would reduce the usage of hazardous materials on-site.
-The Project would use potentially hazardous materials, including those used for building and ground maintenance, cleaning solvents, and pesticides for landscaping.
-Activities involving the handling and disposal of hazardous wastes would occur in compliance with all applicable federal, state, and local requirements concerning the handling and disposal of hazardous waste.
-Therefore, with compliance with relevant regulations and requirements, operational activities would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and impacts associated with hazardous waste generation, handling, and disposal during operation of the Project would be less than significant.
+As discussed above, the Project site is currently developed with a 23,072-squarefoot office building and two accessory buildings comprised of 5,044 square feet and 2,144 square feet at 12575 W. Beatrice Street, and an 87,881-square-foot office building at 12541 W. Beatrice Street, as well as surface parking.
+Buildout of the Project would result in an increase in the use of potentially hazardous materials, including those used for building and ground maintenance, cleaning solvents, household chemicals, and pesticides for landscaping.
+As stated previously, activities involving the handling and disposal of hazardous wastes would occur in compliance with all applicable federal, State, and local requirements concerning the handling and disposal of hazardous waste.
+As such, with compliance with relevant regulations and requirements, operational activities would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous waste materials into the environment.
+Therefore, impacts associated with hazardous waste generation, handling, and disposal during operation of the Project would be less than significant.